-The about:flags page in Microsoft Edge browser, chrome://flags page in Chrome browser and about:config page in Mozilla Firefox offer additional settings.
-Let us see how to access these hidden configuration pages in Edge, Chrome & Firefox browsers
+The chrome://flags page in Chrome browser and about:config page in Mozilla Firefox offer additional settings.
+Let us see how to access these hidden configuration pages in Chrome & Firefox browsers.

-Microsoft Edge, Google Chrome & Mozilla Firefox browser include a Developer Settings page, which contains numerous flags, which you can enable or disable.
-Most of the settings here are meant for advanced users and developers, and should not be normally be touched by common users, as they are usually configurations meant for developers or contain features which are currently in the experimental stage.
+Google Chrome & Mozilla Firefox browser includes a Developer Settings page, which contains numerous flags, which you can enable or disable.
+Most of the settings here are meant for advanced users and developers, and should not be normally be touched by common users, as they are usually configurations meant for developers or contain features that are currently in the experimental stage.

 To search for a setting, it is best to press Ctrl+F and use the Search or Find bar which appears on these pages.